Why does my skin get tight, dry and sensitive?

 How to use:

-- After washing your face with a gentle, sulfate-free cleanser, apply a generous amount of Moisture Infusion Toner to a thin Toning Cloth and wipe it over the face.
+- After washing your face with a gentle, sulfate-free cleanser, apply a generous amount of Moisture Infusion Toner to a thin toning cloth and wipe it over your face.

 - Next, pour an amount the size of a quarter of the essence/toner into the palm of one hand.
 Using the fingertips of your other hand, start patting the product onto the entire face.
 Repeat until all the product is gone from the palm of your hand.

 - Repeat this two more times so you are applying three layers in total to your face.
 The skin should feel very cool and plump as it will now be fully saturated with water.

 - Next, you’ll want to apply a serum followed by a moisturizer for your skin type.
 These will now provide excellent protection to keep all of the water sealed deep into the skin.

 - Perform this technique morning and night for 1-2 weeks.
 (You can certainly make this a regular habit to keep your skin beautifully hydrated year round.)